WrestleMania XIX: Preliminary matches

 The next match was a triple threat WWE Tag Team Championship match between the teams of Rhyno and Chris Benoit, Los Guerreros (Chavo and Eddie Guerrero), and the champions, Team Angle (Shelton Benjamin and Charlie Haas).
-Rhyno delivered a Gore on Chavo but Benjamin tagged himself into the match and pinned Chavo, to win the match and retain the Tag Team Championship.
+Rhyno delivered a Gore on Chavo, but Benjamin tagged himself into the match and pinned Chavo, to win the match and retain the Tag Team Championship.

 In the fifth match, Chris Jericho faced Shawn Michaels.
 Jericho had the advantage over Michaels at the start of the match, as he applied the Walls of Jericho onto Michaels early on.
-Later in the match, Jericho hit Michaels with a Sweet Chin Music for a near fall and as Michaels attempted Sweet Chin Music, Jericho countered into the Walls of Jericho.
-After Michaels escaped the hold, he hit Jericho with a Sweet Chin Music for a near fall.
+Later in the match, Jericho hit Michaels with a Sweet Chin Music for a near fall.
+As Michaels attempted Sweet Chin Music once again, Jericho countered into the Walls of Jericho.
+After Michaels escaped the hold, he hit Jericho with another Sweet Chin Music for a near fall.
 Later, Jericho attempted a suplex that Michaels countered into a roll-up giving him the successful pinfall victory.
 After the match, Jericho offered to shake Michaels's hand and they hugged before Jericho attacked Michaels with a low blow.

-Before the next match begun, a fatal four-way pillow fight (hosted by Jonathan Coachman) took place between Stacy Keibler, Torrie Wilson, Tanya Ballinger and Kitana Baker.
+Before the next match begun, a fatal four-way pillow fight (hosted by Jonathan Coachman) took place between Stacy Keibler, Torrie Wilson, Tanya Ballinger, and Kitana Baker.
 The match went to a no contest when all four women teamed up, pulling down Coachman's pants and pinning him.